dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 <h1 align="center">Empyrical Evidences</h1>

 <p align="center">
-  Learn queueing theory from top tiers system papers.
+  Search hackernews for comment relevant to academic papers.
   Powered by Together.ai and DBOS.
 </p>

 ## What does the app do

-This application uses together.ai inference API to converse with academic papers.
+This application uses together.ai inference API to identity relevant topics in academic papers and rank the most relevant related comments from hackernews.
 It uses DBOS Transact for workflow orchestration and is hosted on DBOS Cloud.

 ### endpoint: upload a paper

 Implemented with a DBOS workflow, this endpoint accepts a paper title and URL.
 It:

-1. Records metadata about the paper in postgres
+1. Records metadata about the paper in postgres.
-2. Download the paper
+2. Download the paper.
-3. Uses together.ai to query embeddings for the paper and store them in postgres (using pgvector)
+3. Uses together.ai to query embeddings for the paper and store them in postgres (using pgvector).

 If the program crashes, it will resume exactly where it left of.
 Each step is done exactly-once (transactions) or at-least-once (communicators).
 For example, if the application has a bug and crashes after a paper's record was inserted in the database, DBOS Transact, upon restart, will automatically resume this workflow where it left off.

-### endpoint: summarize a paper
+### endpoint: search hackernews comments and rank them

-This endpoint uses a model hosted on together.ai to query a specific document.

-### endpoint: generate code from a paper [WIP]

-DBOS workflows are particularly useful for long lived operations, calling in different models
+This endpoint:

+1. Uses `mistralai/Mixtral-8x7B-Instruct-v0.1` to search extract the 5 most relevant topics from a paper.
+2. Searches hackernews using a DBOS Communicator for comments related to the topics.
+3. Uses `Salesforce/Llama-Rank-V1` to select the most relevant comment for each topic.

 ---